JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-samples.md

         </td>
         <td>A cross-platform application that is built using Jetpack Compose Multiplatform, a declarative framework for
             sharing UIs across multiple platforms with Kotlin.
-The application allows users to browse, search, and purchase products from a shopping catalog on Android, iOS, Desktop and AndroidTV.
+The application allows users to browse, search, and purchase products from a shopping catalog on Android, iOS, Desktop, and Android TV.
         </td>
         <td>
             <list>